FortyOneTech/ScientificPublicationsDataAnalysis/docs/DWH-DESIGN.md

 This document outlines the design of a Data Warehouse (DWH) schema for the arXiv dataset, employing a Star Schema model tailored for a PostgreSQL RDBMS.
 The design aims to organize the dataset into a central fact table and associated dimension tables, enabling efficient data analysis and query processing.

-## Fact Table: arXiv
+## Fact Table: Paper

-The arXiv table is the core of this DWH schema, containing the transactional metadata of each paper in the dataset:
+The Paper table is the core of this DWH schema, containing the transactional metadata of each paper in the dataset:

-- **id (Primary Key)**: The unique ArXiv ID assigned to each paper.
+- **id (Primary Key)**: The unique arXiv ID assigned to each paper.
 - **author_ids**: Foreign Keys linking to the Author dimension table (as there can be multiple authors for a paper, this could be an array of author_id or a similar structure).
 - **publication_id**: Foreign Key linking to the Publication dimension table.
 - **category_ids**: Foreign Keys linking to the Category dimension table (since a paper can have multiple categories, this could be an array of category_id or similar).